 Speedy organic bush bean seeds are ready to harvest in an astonishing 50 days, this dwarf bush bean really lives up to its name.
 The light green pods are straight, nearly stringless, with exceptional flavour.
-Speedy Organic Bush Bean Seeds plants are compact, and perfect for container growing, but loaded with regular sized, tasty beans.
+Speedy Organic Bush Bean plants are compact, and perfect for container growing, but loaded with regular sized, tasty beans.
 Divide your garden space up, and sow some Speedy organic bush bean seeds for fresh eating, and another couple of rows for freezing.
-You’ll be amazed how this stretches out the harvest.
+Sow every three to four weeks and you’ll be amazed how this stretches out the harvest.
+The concentrated pod set occurs over about two weeks once plants are mature.

 Matures in 50 days.
 (Open-pollinated seeds)